 Are the registration data elements identified by the EWG thus far sufficiently representative of the data required for each identified purpose?
 Are there any significant gaps in data elements that must be addressed?

 The BC supports the work of the EWG thus far to identify the appropriate data elements required to address each identified purpose.
-Consistent with our general comments above, the BC encourages the EWG to ensure that sufficient elements required for identification of the registrants who run commercial services (owned by individuals or entities), are available to all potential [MSC: not sure what a door is here?] donors, users, and consumers of these services.
+Consistent with our general comments above, the BC encourages the EWG to ensure that sufficient elements required for identification of registrants who are soliciting payments or donations are available to all potential customers, donors, and users of these services.

 How should public and gated data elements be classified?
 What criteria should the EWG apply to make initial recommendations in this area?